 Journal Receipt for Credit Card Refund

 In the event that a credit card refund needs to be issued, please submit the request on a Journal Receipt for Credit Card Refund.
-Credit card fees related ot these transactions will be charged to the departmental Banner fund and Banner organization.
+Credit card fees related to these transactions will be charged to the departmental Banner fund and Banner organization.

-The accounting string to be charged (D) is the departmental fund, organization, and account, the accounting to be credited (C) is the university’s credit card fund, organization, and account.
+The accounting string to be charged (D) is the departmental fund, organization, and account, the accounting string to be credited (C) is the university’s credit card fund, organization, and account.